ozaairrr/data-analytics-learnings/README.md

-# Data Analyst Learning Projects
+# 📘 Data Analytics Learnings

-This repository documents my journey to becoming a skilled data analyst.
-It contains practical mini-projects and concept-based exercises focused on:

-- Data cleaning and transformation
+This repository is a personal collection of my hands-on learning journey in the field of **Data Analytics**.
+It includes a variety of mini-projects, task-based assignments, and practice exercises completed using tools like:

-- Power BI dashboard building
+- 📊 Power BI
-- DAX vs Power Query logic
+- ⚙️ Power Query
+- 📐 DAX
+- 🧹 Data Cleaning & Transformation etc

+---

+## 📁 Folder Structure

+Each folder in this repository contains a specific topic, assignment, or practice task I’ve worked on.
+These tasks vary in complexity and are aimed at improving my understanding of key data analytics concepts.

+Some examples include:

+- Cleaning and transforming raw data
+- Building interactive dashboards
-- SQL querying and aggregations
+- Writing DAX measures and calculated columns
-- Visualization best practices

-Each folder contains a small project or hands-on task, including the dataset, formulas used, visuals, and key learnings.

-This repo is meant to show progress, not perfection — from foundational topics to more advanced scenarios.
+- Creating visuals for business insights

+---

+## 📝 Note

+> This is a **practice-oriented** repository.
+The visuals or dashboards included may not always reflect polished or production-ready work — the purpose is to showcase my **learning progress** and technical exploration.

+I’ll continue updating this repo as I grow my skills further.
+Stay tuned!

+---